 Proper documentation is essential for loan approval.
 Students applying for an education loan to study in France must typically provide:

-- An admission letter from the French university.
+- Admission letter from the French university

-- Completed loan application form.
+- Completed loan application form

-- Proof of identity (PAN card, Aadhaar, or passport).
+- Proof of identity (PAN card, Aadhaar, or passport)

-- Proof of residence (utility bill, Aadhaar, or passport).
+- Proof of residence (utility bill, Aadhaar, or passport)

-- Academic records and entrance test results.
+- Academic records and entrance test results

-- Statement of course expenses, including tuition and living costs.
+- Statement of course expenses, including tuition and living costs

-- Bank statements, salary slips, and ITRs of the applicant or co-applicant.
+- Bank statements, salary slips, and ITRs of the applicant or co-applicant

 1. Estimate Your Funding Requirement